Festive event spotlighted year-long (RED) campaign

 Now in its tenth year, the December 2nd tree lighting was attended by 3,000 people and included musical performances by Ingrid Michaelson and Catey Shaw, and figure skating by Evan Lysacek and the Haydenettes.
 In the glow of red lights and décor that highlighted Bank of America’s “One Step Closer to ending AIDS” campaign, hundreds of attendees created animated gifs at unique on-site photo booths that they shared on social media.

-Bank of America Winter Village at Bryant Park features a 17,000-square-foot ice-skating rink, a glass-enclosed restaurant and an open-air market for holiday shopping under the glow of the city’s lights.
-Located at W. 40th and W. 42nd Streets between 5th and 6th Avenues, the holiday village is adjacent to the New York Public Library and just a short walk from Times Square and Grand Central Terminal.
+Bank of America Winter Village at Bryant Park featured a 17,000-square-foot ice-skating rink, a glass-enclosed restaurant and an open-air market for holiday shopping under the glow of the city’s lights.
+Located at W. 40th and W. 42nd Streets between 5th and 6th Avenues, the holiday village was located adjacent to the New York Public Library and just a short walk from Times Square and Grand Central Terminal.